GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-16.md

 ### Maven

-- Use `requireUpperBoundDeps` enforcement to ensure that you are using the version of each dependency that is the highest in your dependency tree.
+- Use `requireUpperBoundDeps` enforcement to ensure that you are using the highest version of each dependency in your dependency tree.
 - To ensure that dependencies between modules in the project are consistent, have the parent POM import the library's own BOM into its `<dependencyManagement>` section.